komposter/CommunityPowerEA.com/_docs/signals-and-filters.md

 <sup>[*(starting from v2.05)*](/docs/versions-history#20200421-205)</sup>

-Max average spread (in points) ([What is a "point" in CP?](/docs/FAQ/what-is-a-point)) for positions opening and the number of seconds to calculate it.
+Max average spread (in points) ([what is a "point"?](/docs/FAQ/what-is-a-point)) for positions opening and the number of seconds to calculate it.

 Set 0 to disable the filter.